WWE Diva Mandy Rose Bares Her Backside In Flirty Royal Blue Bikini

 It looks like blue may be the professional wrestler’s color because The Inquisitr previously reported that she teased fans with a sneak peek of her Maxim Australia spread last week, and she wore a similar shade to her most recent share.

 In the series of two images, Rose posed in front of a stormy looking sea.
 She wore a royal blue bikini.
 The scrunch style, high waisted bottoms bared her shapely backside, which fans appreciated.
 The matching string bikini top tied around her toned back and neck and in the front, the strategically placed fabric triangles protected her modesty while showing off her cleavage.
-The blonde bombshell’s waist-length hair fell in waves over one shoulder.
+The blond bombshell’s waist-length hair fell in waves over one shoulder.
 On her face, she wore peach lipstick and peachy eyeshadow, which she framed with long, black eyelashes.
 Bronzed and highlighted cheeks completed the model’s makeup.
 She accessorized with a gold bracelet and large sparkly stud earrings.

 The caption credited Shannon Laurine Photography with the pictures, and Rose hashtagged with mainstream Mandy and cover girl.
 Fans went wild for the sexy suit with more than 96,000 people showing appreciation by hitting the “like” button, and over 1,500 took the time to leave a supportive comment on the post too.
 Their enthusiasm showed the 2014 WBFF Bikini World Champion that she still has it when it comes to rocking a bikini.